-If you have lost your mysql password and unable to reset it.
-Follow this blog post to know how to reset MySQL password
+If you have lost your MySQL password and are unable to reset it.
+Follow this blog post to know how to reset the MySQL password

 sudo /etc/init.d/mysql stop